Ranchopable/matihiko/DevAcademy Bootcamp notes.md

 There is an alternate form of test that fixes this.
 Instead of putting the test in a function with an empty argument, use a single argument called done.
 Jest will wait until the done callback is called before finishing the test.

+Async functions are appropriate when they are going to take a long time to complete, so the calling code isn't blocked.
+It turns out that it takes a relatively long time to read or write to the filesystem (the hard drive) and the network (e.g. sending an HTTP request).
+In these cases, it's common to use async functions.

 ```javascript
 test('the data is peanut butter', done => {
   function callback(data) {